informaticaucm-TPI/2526_MarioBros/enunciados/practica3/practica3_en.md

  	[ERROR] Error: Command execute problem
  	[ERROR] Error: Unknown game object: "(3,2) poTaTo"
 	```
-  We define a new exception `ObjectParseException` to be thrown when an attempt is made to
+  We define a new exception class `ObjectParseException` to be thrown by the `parse` of the
-  parse a string, the syntax of the object part of which is incorrect, or whose object part
+  `GameObjectFactory` when an attempt is made to parse a string, the object part of which has
-  is not the external representation of any known game object.
+  syntax errors or which is not the external representation of any known game object.

-  excepción lanzada cuando no se puede analizar la línea porque su formato es incorrecto, por ejemplo por no tener todos los datos necesarios, por tener más datos de los necesarios, por tener un nombre de objeto desconocido, etc.

 - On trying to add an object in a position that is outside the board:
 	```